 I am a fresher, what should I do?

 Study the basics of software testing.
 Read some articles on the basic concepts of software testing in this site or browse through Wikipedia or some good internet resource or book.
 Do not go to the interview without knowing the differences between quality assurance and quality control.
 Make some conscious effort to understand the fundamentals of the software testing domain.
+You can also get some Software Testing Certifications.

 I have some IT experience, what should I do?